Aadameqq/node-oauth2-implementation/README.md

 I mainly focused on the architecture, which means I skipped validation or designing a good api.

 ### Usage

+    docker-compose up

-Start mongodb, change the database url in the config file and then run those commands in a terminal
+Or tart mongodb, change the database url in the config file and then run those commands in a terminal

     npm i
     npm run dev